Muldec/stash-wiki/Scrape-websites-that-require-user-login,-behind-paywalls-or-anti-scraping-cloudfare.md

 Normal CDP scraping will launch a headless chrome browser, which will not show up for any user interactions.
 "Visible CDP" turns the "headless chrome" into a "visible" instance which users can interact with.<p>
 Steps: <p>
 1. Prepare your scraper .yml file and make sure it's valid and working.
 2. Run a command console.
-Goes to Chrome's binary directory and run "chrome.exe --remote-debugging-port=9222".
+Goes to Chrome's binary directory and run `chrome.exe --remote-debugging-port=9222`.
 This will launch a special Chrome instance that Stash Scrapers can control later on.
-3. In Stash, make sure the "Chrome CDP Path" setting is "http://localhost:9222/json/version".
+3. In Stash, make sure the "Chrome CDP Path" setting is `http://localhost:9222/json/version`.
 4. Make sure your scraper has the following:
 ```
 driver: